fivetran/dbt_salesforce_formula_utils/README.md

 ### (Deprecated) Options 2 and 3

-IMPORTANT: Options 2 and 3 will no longer be supported after October 1.
+**IMPORTANT**: Options 2 and 3 (which leverage the `full_statement_version=false` config) will no longer be supported after October 1.
 Click 'Expand to view details' if you'd like to still use these options for the time being.

 <details>
 <summary>Expand to view details</summary>